-This indeed defines associative compositions for morphisms and provides a categorical structure to $\cC.$ Define a monoidal structure $\ot$ on $\cC$ such as $n\ot m:= n+m$ for objects and the tensor product of morphisms corresponds to horizontal concatenation from left to right as for $\cSF.$ The following proposition follows from the definitions of calculus of left fractions:
+This indeed defines associative compositions for morphisms and provides a categorical structure to $\cC.$ Define a monoidal structure $\ot$ on $\cC$ such as $n\ot m:= n+m$ for objects and the tensor product of morphisms corresponds to horizontal concatenation from left to right as in $\cSF.$ The following proposition follows from the definitions of calculus of left-fractions.

-\begin{proposition} The category $\cC$ admits a calculus of left fractions.
+\begin{proposition} The category $\cC$ admits a calculus of left-fractions.
 Its group of fractions $G_\cC$ associated to the object $1$ is isomorphic to the semi-direct product $\scrG\rtimes_{\pi_\Xi} V$ constructed via the functor $\Xi:\cF\to\Gr.$ \end{proposition}